ethanavatar/apcsi/README.md

 The language specification can be found [here](https://apcentral.collegeboard.org/media/pdf/ap-computer-science-principles-exam-reference-sheet.pdf).

+This interpreter is a Tree-Walk style interpreter as demonstrated in [Crafting Interpreters](https://craftinginterpreters.com).

 ## To-Do

 This tool can be treated as untested and incomplete.
 Aside from general bugginess, these are the next things to do: